 With the above commands, you can see the folders are not in the correct place.
-The folder UpdateServicesPackages should not be under WSUSContent folder of WSUS folder (as per my understanding), then I decided to delete the UpdateServicesPackages folder.
+The folder UpdateServicesPackages should not be under the WSUSContent folder of the WSUS folder (as per my understanding), then I decided to delete the UpdateServicesPackages folder.

-To delete that run the following command
+To delete that, run the following command

 - net share UpdateservicesPackages /delete